-- Read the directions carefully. - Know how much time is allowed (this governs your strategy). - If time allows, review both questions and answers.
+- Read the directions carefully. - Know how much time is allowed.
+Time limits govern strategy. - If time allows, review both questions and answers.
 It is possible to misread questions the first time.

 Answering options:

 Improve your odds by thinking critically.
 Cover the options, read the stem, formulate an answer, and select the option that most closely matches your answer.
 Strategies for answering difficult questions include: